gatsbyjs/gatsby/docs/docs/themes/customizing-a-theme.md

 title: Customizing a Theme
 ---

-If you've installed a theme there are a few different ways to customize them.
+If you've installed a theme there are a few different ways to customize it.

 ## Adding Options